 On the outside, it’s worth mentioning that this is a curved panel with a 1500R curvature.
 This helps immersion a bit, even though curved panels aren’t everyone’s cup of tea.
 But if they are yours, it does look great.
 The bezels on the sides and top are rather minimal, which we love, and the stand is pretty modern without being massive.
 You get plenty of adjustments on it, too.

-Add to this things like 120% sRGB color gamut coverage and a rather extensive warranty, and you’ve got yourself a good monitor for the Xbox Series X and a great monitor for the Xbox Series S.
+Add to these things like 120% sRGB color gamut coverage and a rather extensive warranty, and you’ve got yourself a good monitor for the Xbox Series X and a great monitor for the Xbox Series S.

 SpecificationsDisplay Size: 27” | Panel Type: IPS | Resolution: 2560 x 1440 | Refresh Rate: 144Hz | Response Time: 1ms | Adaptive Sync: G-Sync Compatible | Aspect Ratio: 16:9 | Inputs: 1x Display Port, 2x HDMI